 Shopping: Not as Much Fun as It Used to Be

 We have all seen examples of sizing discrepancies from one season to the next.
 For women of all sizes.
 I recall seeing, arguably, the most gorgeous girl in my family post a photo of her new jeans compared to the year before.
 They were exactly the same size, in every measurement, but she is now a size larger at the same store.

-In a society where our beauty is so often defined by the number on our clothing tags, the ever increasing sizing can have real effects on how women perceive themselves.
-When countries feel they have to ban models who are unhealthily thin (I'm looking at you France) it shows an all time high level of irresponsibility within the fashion industry.
+In a society where our beauty is so often defined by the number on our clothing tags, the ever-increasing sizing can have real effects on how women perceive themselves.
+When countries feel they have to ban models who are unhealthily thin, it shows an all-time high level of irresponsibility within the fashion industry.
 Women are told it is better to be ill than fat.
-And with ever changing numbers on clothing tags, fat is thinner than ever.
+And with ever-changing numbers on clothing tags, fat is thinner than ever.

 Stop Calling Us Plus

 Men's fashion does not segregate.
-Their clothing also lacks "vanity sizing".
-If a man wears an XL, he can buy and XL from any company.
-He can buy the same shirt as guys wearing a S. He doesn't have to visit a special section of the store or select from frumpy floral prints.
+Their clothing also lacks "vanity sizing."
+If a man wears an XL, he can buy an XL from any company.
+He can buy the same shirt as guys wearing an S. He doesn't have to visit a special section of the store or select from frumpy floral prints.

 How We Are Affected

-Mirror-mirror.org, an eating disorder help site, states that 51% of 9-10 year old girls feel better about themselves when they are dieting.
+Mirror-mirror.org, an eating disorder help site, states that 51% of 9- to 10-year-old girls feel better about themselves when they are dieting.
 When surveying women at a college, 91% reported having tried extreme diets with 22% of them doing so frequently.